 Village of River Forest Cross-Connection Control Program

 Village Code (Section 5-11-6) requires that cross connection control devices be installed, in accordance with the Illinois Plumbing Code, to prevent potentially contaminated water from flowing back into the Village's water supply.
-Village Code requires that the cross connection device be tested annually and that these tests must be certified by a licensed Cross Connection Control Device Inspector (CCCDI) and the results submitted to the Village annually.
+Village Code requires that the cross connection device be tested annually and that these tests must be certified by a licensed Cross Connection Control Device Inspector (CCCDI) and the results submitted to BSI Online annually.

-What is the Purpose of the Cross Connection Control Program?
+What is the purpose of the Cross Connection Control Program?

 - Protect the public water supply system from contamination or pollution by isolating within the customer's water system contaminants or pollutants which could backflow through the service connection into the public water supply system.